 See more jobs at Waitrose & Partners

-What are retail and sales supervisors saying about pay at Waitrose & Partners?
+What are retail store and shop managers saying about pay at Waitrose & Partners?

 Very laid back and the hours suit me for now.
 Pay is great for the job I do